Geneva concept is actually going to get built. Probably...

 For:Unique offering, styling from certain angles

-Against:Impractical rear, A-Class is cheaper and better, styling from other angles
+Against:Impractical rear, A-Class is cheaper and better, styling from all the other angles

 CLA 220 CDI Sport 4dr Tip Auto